New 3-D Study Finds Evidence of Consistent Eyestrain, Headaches

 Even worse, it doesn't look like this, either

 Unfortunately for 3D display manufacturers and movie studios, there's some evidence that 3D televisions are less fatiguing if 3D is displayed in front.
 This implies that 3D may not convert well from the large screen to the living room--at least, not without changing the depth of the projected image.
 Regardless of type, 3D is still more fatiguing than 2D; a fact that continues to pose problems for 3DTV manufacturers.

 "Discomfort associated with viewing Stereo 3D is a major problem that may limit the use of technology; we hope that our findings will inspire more research in this area.
 This is an area of research where basic science meets application and we hope that the science can proceed quickly enough to keep up with the increasingly widespread use of the technology," adds Banks.

-, 3D TV sales are less than stellar with relatively few customers pointing to 3D content as a must-have feature.
+As we've previously discussed, 3D TV sales are less than stellar with relatively few customers pointing to 3D content as a must-have feature.
 Research projects like this could, over time, enhance the attractiveness of 3D, but it's increasingly less likely that the technology is going to drive an explosive surge in customer demand.
 With high-quality 3D content slow to appear, panel manufacturers coming down from years of high sales as customers replaced CRTs may have to adjust to lower forecasts.
 OLEDs still have the potential to drive mass consumer interest, but not until someone manages to solve the problems plaguing their production costs.